 The City of Austin and the Hill Country Conservancy are working together to develop the Violet Crown Trail system.
 Violet Crown Trail begins at the Barton Creek Greenbelt entrance at Zilker Park and, once complete, will extend 30 miles south into Hays County.
 In early October, work began to extend the trail 1.7 miles in Circle C Metropolitan Park, east of Mopac.
-Work is anticipated to be complete in late summer of 2024.
+Work is anticipated to be complete in October 2024.
 District 8

 Updates